 - Turn left onto Yaple Road, and take another left at Comfort Road.

-- After crossing the bridge, bear left onto the service road.
+- After crossing the road bridge, bear left onto the service road.

-- Take a hard left back onto the trail after about a quarter mile; keep the lake on your right.
+- Take a hard left back onto the trail after about a quarter mile; keep the lake on your right and cross over the newly rebuilt stone footbridge.

 - Merge back onto the trail you previously ascended.